sahirbhatnagar/sail/cran-comments.md

 I have removed \dontrun{} from all of the examples.

-### Please make sure that you do not change the user's options, par or working directory.
-If you really have to do so, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited.

-I have used the `on.exit()` function in the `plotInter()` function to fix this issue

 ### You write information messages to the console that cannot be easily suppressed.
 It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
 Instead of print()/cat() rather use message()/warning()  or if(verbose)cat(..) if you really have to write text to the console. (except for print() and summary() functions)